Diversity in the Grandes Écoles

 - Disability diversity, both physical and mental.
 To support students with physical disabilities, the ParisTech schools are able to make special arrangements based on the needs of each individual.
 The schools are also very aware of the need to support students with mental health conditions and developmental disorders – conditions which are often less visible and less readily talked about, but which can nonetheless have a significant impact on a student’s academic performance.
 To address this, the schools are stepping up their efforts to raise awareness among staff and students and have set up a number of dedicated support and advice services.

 - International and cultural diversity.
 Thanks to the schools’ international partnerships and recruitment efforts, international students account for a significant proportion of the student population across the network (30% on average).
 International and cultural diversity is thus one of the strengths of the ParisTech schools.
 However, the opportunities that this opens up in terms of international and intercultural understanding are not always immediately apparent to students, whether from France or elsewhere.
 The ParisTech schools are therefore keen to diversify their teaching and learning methods to highlight the richness of their student communities – all the more so given that career paths are becoming increasingly international.
+More information about help desk for international students.

 - Social diversity.
 The ParisTech schools are committed to educational excellence and to attracting as wide a range of students as possible.
 Thus, students on means-tested bursaries account for 18% to 39% of the student population at the different schools, and alternative entry routes have been established (e.g. students who have completed 2-3 years’ university-level study can apply to transfer to the schools).
 The schools also head up a number of partnerships as part of the national “Cordées de la réussite” initiative, which connects French higher education institutions with secondary schools and colleges to make higher education more accessible to students from disadvantaged backgrounds.
 Through these partnerships, the ParisTech schools talk to pupils about studies and careers in STEM (science, technology, engineering and mathematics), provide academic tutoring, encourage pupils to aim higher and develop a broader cultural outlook, and work to deconstruct preconceptions, stereotypes and perceived barriers to higher education.
 You can find out more about the “Cordées de la réussite” scheme here.